alexupm95/Single_Machine_Infinite_Bus/README.md

 # Single_Machine_Infinite_Bus
-This repository contain codes in Julia to solve the Swing Equation for Single Machine Infinite Bus systems.
+This repository contains codes in Julia to solve the Swing Equation for Single Machine Infinite Bus systems.

 To add the necessary packages in Julia, use: